danarocha-br/jolly-code/README.md

 Once you share your url, it get's shortened for easy sharing via services like Twitter, Facebook, LinkedIn etc.

+### 🌍 Shared url visitors count

+If you shared a link as a logged user, you can visualize how many users have visited your link.

 ### 💾 Code Snippets

 Save your code snippets for future reference directly in the tool.
 Group your saved snippets into categories or tag them for easy retrieval.